A concise guide to scripting, developing concepts, location shooting and post-production.

 Most importantly, an experienced camera operator is essential to getting you the professional look.
 He or she knows how to set up pleasing camera angles, how to move the camera smoothly and with purpose, how to use lighting equipment to create the soft look that digital camcorders need.
 A professional knows how to work with backgrounds so that the digital video won’t show artifacts when it is shown.
 A sound recordist familiar with digital audio will make sure the sound does not distort, and a lighting technician can create a tasteful look to the scenes.

-Videos can now be placed on your website.
+Videos can now be placed on cloud servers such as YouTube and on your website.
 As broadband Internet access becomes more popular, organizations are giving their sites the dynamic boost of video clips.
 Unless you have a sophisticated web server at your disposal, stick to short clips—five minute or less is best.
 Some websites have two or more very short, 1-2 minute clips.
 That gives users choices, keeps the site interactive and satisfies the short attention spans that sometimes accompany website visits.
 Make sure your website host has the capacity to handle “streaming” video.
 If not, ask your video producer for a recommendation of a company that will host just the video streaming portion of your site.
 YouTube is a popular streaming video server.

 On Camera Tips

 See the “Looking Your Best on Television” page or call us for a copy.
 It includes what clothing patterns and colors work best and what to avoid.
-Distinct, fine lines, such as pinstripes or herringbones can cause interference with the television scan lines.
+Distinct, fine lines, such as pinstripes or herringbone can cause interference with the television scan lines.
 Highly saturated reds and blues sometimes don’t reproduce well.
 Since television cameras tend to increase color saturation and contrast, makeup should be flat, and blush should be minimal.